wd5gnr/mhs5200a/README.md

 setwave5200
 setwave5200.dat
 setwave5200.awk
+setwave5200.norm.awk

-You will also want the xls file and an Excel-compatible spreadsheet
+You will also want the xls file and an Excel-compatible spreadsheet program.